adafii/ties323/server/README.md

     root "/htdocs/ofu.fi"
 }
 ```
-- Started httpd:
+- Httpd service was enabled and started successfully:
 ```
 mail# rcctl enable httpd
 mail# rcctl start httpd
 httpd(ok)
 ```
-- Edited /var/www/htdocs/ofu.fi/index.html to contain "<html><body>ok</body></html>" to test connection
+- Index page /var/www/htdocs/ofu.fi/index.html was created, it only contains "<html><body>ok</body></html>", which is enough to test the server
 - Port 80 was opened for incoming tcp traffic in pf.conf and pf was told to reload config
-- Web browser on my PC connects http://95.217.16.28/ and shows the ok-page, which means the server is running and reponds
+- Web browser on my PC connects to http://95.217.16.28/ and loads the ok-page, which means the server is running and reponds

 ### Configuring DNS to point connections to ofu.fi to web server: (20 min)

-- Two records were added to /var/named/ofu.fi.zone on ns-ofu:
+- Two records were added to zone file /var/named/ofu.fi.zone on ns-ofu:
 ```
 @           IN          A           95.217.16.28
 www         IN          CNAME       ofu.fi.
 ```
+- First record points domain ofu.fi to mail-ofu server and the second creates alias www.ofu.fi for ofu.fi
 - Serial on SOA record was updated to 2024030601
-- Zone file was validated and named was reloaded to propagate changes
+- Zone file was validated and bind was reloaded to propagate the changes
-- Nsd on mail-ofu got notified and updated:
+- Nsd on mail-ofu got successfully notified and updated:
 ```
 mail# nsd-control zonestatus
 zone:	ofu.fi